2021 Toronto FC season: Roster slots

-Toronto has six International roster slots and three Designated Player slots available for use in the 2021 season (players on the injured reserve do not take up an international slot).
+Toronto had six International roster slots and three Designated Player slots available for use in the 2021 season (players on the injured reserve did not take up an international slot).
 They traded an International roster spot for the 2021 season to FC Dallas in exchange for $225,000 of General Allocation Money (GAM) on April 20, 2021.
 They traded another international roster spot to Orlando City SC in exchange for $200,000 of General Allocation Money (GAM) on April 27, 2021.